 The first version of the pre-scroll area with a neutral color palette

 The customer liked the general concept and layout of the first part of the page but wanted some alterations with the color scheme to make it brighter and catchier.
-Working out this wish the designer developed the other version.
+Working out this wish, the designer developed the other version.

 So the designer worked out the versions of the full page, which featured all the changes the customer wanted to see.
 Finally, after close collaboration with the customer and providing constant updates in the process, she created two variants of the landing page.
 Comparing them, it is easy to see that the variants have the same general concept and color palette, but they are different in the layout, especially in the parts of testimonials and the product description.
-The first variant presented more funny and joyful version while the second one was a bit more formal and business-like.
+The first variant presented a more funny and joyful version, while the second one was a bit more formal and business-like.

 So, let’s look at the first variant.